 Fromm was 5-for-5 passing for 106 yards and a touchdown.

 Third-string quarterback Matthew Downing took over for Georgia to open the fourth quarter.

 Georgia was without offensive linemen Kendall Baker (left knee) and Cade Mays (shoulder).
 Mays had started the last six games at right guard.
-Also, linebacker Monty Rice was on crutches, wearing a boot on his left foot, after apparently suffering an injury in pregame warmups.

 Former Georgia tailbacks Nick Chubb, now with the Cleveland Browns, and Sony Michel, now with the New England Patriots, attended the game and earned ovations when featured during first-quarter timeouts.
 Chubb and Michel finished second and third, respectively, on Georgia’s career yards rushing, behind Herschel Walker.

 UMass: The Minutemen open their 2019 season at Rutgers on Aug.
 31.

 Georgia: The Bulldogs close their regular season at home with their annual state rivalry game against Georgia Tech on Saturday.